sundayirvine-code/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 2. This report, by its very length, defends itself against the risk of being read.
 3. I do not fear computers.
 I fear the lack of them  -a function that prints a string, followed by a new line, to stdout.
 4. I can only go one way.
 I've not got a reverse gear -  a function that prints a string, in reverse, followed by a new line.
+5. A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he propose - a function that reverses a string.